du1ge/revshell/README.md

 ```

 Once the handshake completes, the server terminal is switched to raw mode and bridged directly to the client's shell.
 History keys (↑/↓), interactive programs, and terminal escape sequences now behave exactly like an SSH session.
 Use `exit` inside the remote shell to terminate the connection.

+The server forwards its local terminal dimensions to the client at connect time and whenever the window is resized (via `SIGWINCH`).
+The client's PTY applies these updates immediately, keeping full-screen TUIs and pagers aligned with the controller's window.

 > **Note:** Because the remote shell runs on the client, only one interactive session can be active per server process.